Maxcodesolutions/odoo-hospital-website/README.md

-# MediCare Odoo - Hospital Management Software Website
+# Maxcode Odoo - Hospital Management Software Website

 A modern, responsive website showcasing a comprehensive hospital management solution built on the Odoo platform.
 This website is designed to highlight the key features and benefits of hospital management software for healthcare providers.